 For example, an employee earning $18/hour and working a regular schedule of 8 hours per day would be entitled to an additional $144 (8 hours x $18/hour) for each day that the employer withheld payment, up to a total of 30 days.
 In this example, if the employer withheld payment for 30 days or more, the employee would be entitled to the full wages due plus up to an additional $4,320.

 If the employee routinely worked overtime hours, then the penalty would include the required overtime premium.
-So, if the employee in the situation described above routinely worked 9 hours per day, the daily penalty would be $171 (the $144 for the regular work day, plus 1 hour at 1.5 times the regular hourly rate).
+If the employee in the situation described above routinely worked 9 hours per day, the daily penalty would be $171 (the $144 for the regular workday, plus 1 hour at 1.5 times the regular hourly rate).
 In this scenario, the maximum 30-day penalty would be $5,130.

 Final Paycheck Disputes in Los Angeles County